FEniCS/dolfinx/README.rst

 DOLFIN-X
 ========

-DOLFIN-X is an experimental version of FEniCS DOLFIN which is being actively developed, but is **not ready for production use**.
+DOLFIN-X is an experimental version of DOLFIN.
+It is being actively developed, but is **not ready for production use**.
 Many new experimental features may come and go as development proceeds.

 DOLFIN is the computational backend of FEniCS and implements the FEniCS Problem Solving Environment in Python and C++.